c19ic/HandwritingApp/CharacterRecognition/model/README.md

 # Convolutional Neural Network Model
-As of August 8, program uses MNIST dataset as test dataset to train model
+As of August 8, program uses MNIST dataset as test dataset to train model.
+X datasets were not uploaded because they were too large.

 ## Usage
 0. Open new terminal